Hawmex/aut_pp_project/README.md

 ### Sensitivity Analysis

-As said, sensitivity analysis is conducted on two parameters.
+As said, sensitivity analysis is conducted on two following parameters:

 #### Regular Salary